wtsi-hgi/yascp/usage.md

     existing_cellsnp="" //Provide a path to cellsnp results (if they are already available, even partial results) to skip cellsnp step for the files with results.

     genotype_input {
         run_with_genotype_input=true //This parameter defines whether the genotype_input is used (true) or not(false).
-If this is set to true the parameters below have to be specified vireo_with_gt=false //This parameter defines whether Vireo is run with a priori known genotypes (true) or not (false) posterior_assignment = false //if this is set to true, and a priori known genotypes are provided, after deconvolution the genotypes will be matched to Vireo-detected donors subset_genotypes = false // description???
+If this is set to true tsv_donor_panel_vcfs has to be specified tsv_donor_panel_vcfs = "/path/to/reference/panel/vcf_inputs.tsv" //A file containing paths to vcf files with a priori known genotypes that we want to compare the genotypes from samples with vireo_with_gt=false //This parameter defines whether Vireo is run with a priori known genotypes (true) or not (false) posterior_assignment = false //if this is set to true, and a priori known genotypes are provided, after deconvolution the genotypes will be matched to Vireo-detected donors subset_genotypes = false //This parameter defines whether to subset a large genotype file to include only the genotypes expected in a pool to reduce the deconvolution time (true) or not (false).
-        tsv_donor_panel_vcfs = "/path/to/reference/panel/vcf_inputs.tsv" //A file containing paths to vcf files with a priori known genotypes that we want to compare the genotypes from samples with
     }
 }